 During the 1970s, urea-formaldehyde foam insulation (UFFI) was used in several households.
 Though, few homes are now protected with UFFI.
 Homes that have UFFI installed several years ago are unlikely to possess high formaldehyde levels today.
 Pressed-wood products containing formaldehyde resins are frequently a major source of formaldehyde in homes.

-Industrial workers who produce formaldehyde or formaldehyde-containing products, lab technicians, certain health care professionals, and mortuary employees can be exposed to higher levels of formaldehyde than the general public.
+Industrial workers who produce formaldehyde or formaldehyde-containing products, lab technicians, certain health care professionals, and mortuary employees can be exposed to higher formaldehyde levels than the general public.
 Exposure occurs mostly by breathing in formaldehyde gas or vapor from the atmosphere or when the skin absorbs liquids containing formaldehyde.
 (4)

 When formaldehyde is present in the air at levels higher than 0.1 parts per million (ppm), certain individuals may have health effects, such as: